 There are a few significant differences in financing a multi-unit franchise versus a single unit, though many of the same financing solutions will work for both.
-Aside from the usual cash, credit cards or even asking for financial support from family and friends, the most common methods used to finance multi-unit franchise purchases include loans from the Small Business Administration, 401(k) business financing, unsecured loans, and portfolio loans.
-Here’s what you need to know about each
+Aside from the usual cash, credit cards, or even asking for financial support from family and friends, the most common methods used to finance multi-unit franchise purchases include loans from the Small Business Administration, 401(k) business financing, unsecured loans, and portfolio loans.

-SBA Business Loans
+SBA Business Loans for Multi-Unit Franchise Owners

 Loans from the Small Business Administration (SBA) are one of the most popular financing methods for business owners of all kinds, from start-ups to franchises.
 SBA business loans are not directly from the SBA.
-Rather, the SBA encourages banks to lend to small business owners with preferable terms and low-interest rates.
+Rather, the SBA encourages banks to lend to small business owners with preferable terms and low interest rates.
 In return, the SBA covers 75 to 85 percent of the loan for the bank if the loan defaults.
 This creates a win-win situation for both the lender and the borrower.

 When it comes to multi-unit franchises, SBA lenders usually look at each individual unit and also at the collective performance of all the units.
 Most lenders want to see at least two years of profitable tax returns with the initial business prior to applying for funding for another location.
-The sooner the business becomes profitable and the stronger a borrower is, the more flexible lenders are.
+The sooner the business becomes profitable, and the stronger a borrower is, the more flexible lenders are.
 For example, if the borrower shows a strong credit score, has prior business experience in the industry, and is able to put down a significant down payment (more than 20 to 30 percent), the bank may be willing to approve funding for more than one location simultaneously.

 SBA Loan Eligibility Requirements